 Their website is easy to use and orientated towards selling books rather than recruiting authors, which is always a good sign.
 Unfortunately, though, a number of the links on their website were broken at the time this article was written.
-A number of the pages including the listing of their top ten bestsellers, were down.

 They offer advances to authors.
 Although they do not disclose the details of their contracts, they appear to be pretty standard in terms of royalties.
 There is not much information about the company elsewhere on the internet.
 So, even though they have been around for a while, they appear to be pretty small.
-They do not accept reprints or simultaneous submissions.
-All submissions must be made through email.